yolain/ComfyUI-Easy-Use/README.en.md

 After installing the node package, the UI interface will be automatically switched, if you need to change other themes, please switch and refresh the page in Settings -> Color Palette.

 ## Changelog

+**Updated at 2023-12-25**

+- Fixed `easy globalSeed` is not working
+- Fixed an issue where all `seed_num` values were out of order due to [cg-use-everywhere](https://github.com/chrisgoringe/cg-use-everywhere) updating the chart in real time

 **v1.0.0（Updated at 12/24/2023 GMT+0800）**